-The Greek islands are definitely not the first destination to come in mind when thinking about winter holidays.
+The Greek islands are definitely not the first destinations to come in mind when thinking about winter holidays.
 However, over the last years, we notice that more visitors consider visiting the Greek islands for winter holidays.
 Even foreign air companies, such as Ryan Air, are continuing their daily low-cost flights from Athens to Greek islands, such as Rhodes, Santorini and Crete, all year round.

 Winter in the Greek islands